NCAS-CMS/cfa-conventions/source/cfa.md

   be padded with missing values.

-* If there is no `file` term then all fragments must be stored in the parent file, and so no extra trailing dimensions nor missing values are allowed.
+* If there is no `file` term then all fragments must be stored in the parent file, and no extra trailing dimensions nor missing values are allowed.

 * Addressing for other file formats is allowed, but not described in these conventions.

-Additional terms are allowed with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

 ### Example 1